2025 Dates Now Available

 Before retiring in Alabama, Ms. Hill served as the Southern Board Representative for the United Association for Labor Education (UALE) and on the Steering Committee for the Labor and Employment Committee of the National Lawyers’ Guild.
 Since retirement, Joan has been approved by the Federal Mediation and Conciliation Service Roster of Arbitrators, as a neutral to resolve labor disputes in both the private and public sectors.

-Tina M. Riley, is an Associate Professor in the School of Human Resources and Labor Relations at Michigan State University.
-She holds a PhD in Higher, Adult and Lifelong Education, with a concentration in Communications, and a Master of Labor and Industrial Relations from Michigan State University.
+Dr. Tina M. Riley, is an Associate Professor in the School of Human Resources and Labor Relations at Michigan State University and served as the School's Director of Professional Development and Associate Director for 20 years.

-Dr. Riley is a results-based educator and executive coach with expertise helping individual leaders, and organizations, achieve their full potential through high-impact communications that build trust and promote inclusion and engagement.
+She is a results-based educator and executive coach with expertise helping individual leaders, and organizations, achieve their full potential through high-impact communications that build trust and promote inclusion and engagement.

 One or more instructors listed above will be teaching

-• Registration closes 2 business days before the start of the program.
+Registration closes 2 business days before the start of the program.

 MSU reserves the right to cancel programs when enrollment criteria are not met or for conditions beyond its control.
 Any additional costs incurred by the enrollee of canceled programs are the responsibility of the enrollee.